-Here is another example of ‘the other way’ of reading the cards; trusting the insights arising from associative thinking, basing your interpretations on the imagery deployed in a particular deck, rather than restricting yourself to the traditional card meanings.
+Learning to read Tarot cards fluently requires in-depth study.
+Lateral thinking is another way of reading the cards; using associations and insights triggered by the imagery deployed in a particular deck, rather than restricting yourself to the traditional card meanings.

 It is not about ignoring those traditions, far from it.
-These insights will still function within the traditional remit of the card. but will add new specifics.
-It’s about flying by the seat of your pants, with the art work as your intuitive springboard.
+These insights still chime with the traditional story remit of the card.
+But they can add new details, specifics that can arise psychically, when you fly by the seat of your pants, with the art work as your intuitive springboard.

-Classic interpretations of this card: all incoming things, emotional and artistic.
-Messages, approaches, invitations, proposals and propositions.
-Hospitality.
+Classic interpretations of this card: Water, Pisces, Messages, approaches, invitations, proposals and propositions.
+Health, healing, Hospitality.
 Drinking and eating.
-Beauty and refinement.
 An admirer.
-Health and healing.
 Knight in shining armour.
-An artist, poet, singer, musician, carer, diplomat, visionary, psychic.
-A peacemaker.
-Water.
-A subject born under the Zodiac sign of Pisces.
+An artist, poet, singer, musician, carer, diplomat, visionary, psychic, peacemaker, dreamer, inability to focus, inability to commit.

-The appearance of this knight enabled me to offer a description of the absent party which the client recognised as true to the life.
+The appearance of this card enabled me to offer a theory as to the problem, and a description of the other person which the client recognised as a portrait true to the life.

 He might have had cartilage problems.
-He might not have.
-I am not able to verify it, but the client believed that he had, so if he had not, then I had somehow elicited this understanding from her.
-Such is the nature of the telepathic exchange typical of any reading, and that is what could be verified here, that the shark had at least enabled me to pick up on a thought that she had experienced in respect of this individual..
+He might not.
+I had no way to verify it, but the client believed that he had.
+So if he had not, then I had elicited this understanding from her.
+This is the nature of psychic reading when it diverges away from learning based divination.

-I do not usually, when drawing this card, feel inclined to focus on the shark.
-I had never offered the same interpretation of this card before, but on this occasion, it somehow pulled me in, and by now I’ve learned to just spit it out, however stupid it sounds.
+I do not usually, drawing this card from this deck, focus my attention on the shark.
+I had never offered the same interpretation of this card before, and have never yet done it since.
+But on this occasion, it somehow pulled me in, and by now I’ve learned to just say it, when this happens, however stupid I think it sounds.